 Preserving Miniature Art is preserving it’s incredible history spanning across centuries.
 Until 1300 AD, Indian artists painted religious texts either on palm leaves to create manuscripts or they followed fresco techniques to paint on walls.
 By mid-1300s, paper and pigments arrived to India from Iran (Persia), after which this Art form flourished.
 This was particularly popular in the Northern parts of the subcontinent (India and Pakistan) and went on until the 20th century.
 The importance of this art form is undeniable.

 Indian artists and artisans who know this Art form from their fore fathers and who still practice it are mostly based in Rajasthan (Jaipur, Bikaner, Udaipur, Jaisalmer).
+They have these rarest skills which they learnt from their forefathers.
+Their ancestors learnt this Art in princely studios of past iconic rulers of India.
 Most of these artists live a life in poverty as this Art form does not generate much revenue for them.
-Most of the art produced is now commercial and sold as souvenirs in local Art galleries bringing in little money for sustenance.
+Most of the art produced is now commercial and sold as souvenirs in local Art galleries bringing in very little money for sustenance.
 For obvious reasons, the artists no longer want to pass their skills to their next generations.

 Social Impact of this project

-Personally, I have met so many of these talented artists like Asharam Meghwal from Jaipur, Rajasthan.
+I have met so many of talented artists like Asharam Meghwal from Jaipur, Rajasthan.
 He received his National Award from the then President Dr. APJ Abdul Kalam.
 However, even that did not help him much.
 His monthly income is around INR 15000 rupees a month and leads his life in utter poverty.
 It’s is a shame for our country that despite such exceptional skill and creativity, our artists are forced to lead such a poor life.

 Govind, another such miniature painting artist from Jaipur was forced to give up on his generationally passed skill because he didn’t make a decent livelihood for his family.
 He is now a chudi (bangle) making artisan.
 This is especially sad because Govind’s forefathers used to work in the studios of the Rajput rulers.